 Career Opportunities in Radiography

-As a Bangor graduate in Diagnostic Radiography your career prospects are excellent.
-Over the last 11 years our graduates have found 100% employment within 3 months of graduation, mainly within the NHS.
+As a Bangor graduate in Diagnostic Radiography, your career prospects are outstanding.
+For more than a decade, our graduates have consistently achieved 100% employment within three months of completing their degree, with most entering roles within the NHS.

 Do you have a question about life as a Bangor University student?
 Our ambassadors will be happy to help you find the answer.